The New York Herald: History

 In 1874 the Herald ran the New York Zoo hoax, in which the front page of the newspaper was devoted entirely to a fabricated story of wild animals getting loose at the Central Park Zoo and attacking numerous people.
 From December 1887 through August 1888, 33 of Walt Whitman's poems appeared in the New York Herald.

 On October 4, 1887, Bennett Jr. sent Julius Chambers to Paris, France, to launch its European Edition.
 Later he moved to Paris himself, but the New York Herald suffered from his attempt to manage its operation in New York by telegram.
 In 1916 a Saturday issue of the paper reported that a major financier was found dead from poisoning; it added that in 1901 he was "mysteriously poisoned and narrowly escaped death."

 After Bennett Jr. died in 1918, Frank Munsey acquired control of the New York Herald (including its European Edition).
+Munsey merged it in 1920 with the morning edition of The Sun to form The Sun and The New York Herald, but reverted the title to The New York Herald later in the year.
 In 1924 Munsey sold the paper to the family of Ogden Reid, owners of the New-York Tribune, creating the New York Herald Tribune (and the International Herald Tribune with a divergent future).

-When the Herald was still under the authority of its original publisher Bennett Sr., it was considered to be the most intrusive and sensationalist of the leading New York papers.
-Its ability to entertain the public with timely daily news made it the leading circulation paper of its period.
+When the New York Herald was under the direction of its founder, James Gordon Bennett Sr., it developed a reputation for sensational reporting and aggressive news-gathering methods.
+Its vivid, attention-grabbing style attracted a mass readership, and by the mid-19th century it had become the most widely circulated daily newspaper in the United States.